rsm-gh/akbl/README.md

 * Why not using custom paths?

-  * The software files is kinda "complex".
+  * The software files are kinda "complex".
 There are:
     * Python module files
     * Common resource files
     * Binary files